 - 2015 – California added BPA to its Proposition 65 list.

-- Studies show that more than 90 percent of people have traces of BPA chemical in their body.
+- The National Toxicology Program BPA Report shows us that more than 90 percent of people have traces of BPA chemical in their body.

 2. Health concerns